binste/chicago_safepassage_evaluation/README.md

     ```bash
     jupyter-repo2docker https://github.com/binste/chicago_safepassage_evaluation
     ```
 4. After it run through, there is an URL, which will lead you to a running Jupyter notebook server.
-There is currently a bug, where the displayed URL does not work without a slight modification.
-Change XXX to XXX.
+There is currently a bug when using jupyter-repo2docker, where the displayed URL might not work without a slight modification.
+To fix it, change the host name before the port to `127.0.0.1`.
+Example: `http://d2f78b8191fd:55484/?token=...` becomes `http://127.0.01:55484/?token=...`.

 See [Order of execution](#order-of-execution) on how to proceed.